 2. Manaslu Base Camp Trek:

-• Difficulty: Moderately difficult to difficult due to altitude and various terrain.
+‣ Difficulty: Moderate difficulty due to altitude and various terrain.
 The route includes difficult climbs, woodland pathways, and a high mountain pass.

-• Interaction with local residents, as well as a glimpse into Tibetan-influenced culture.
+Interaction with local residents and a glimpse into Tibetan-influenced culture are the biggest draws of this trek.
 A permit for a restricted location is necessary.

 3. Langtang Valley Trek: